 And Much More!Signing Savvy is an ideal resource to use while you learn sign language.
 It includes the ability to view large sign videos, build your own word lists and share them with others, create virtual flash cards and quizzes, print signs, build sign phrases, ...and more

-Sign of the Day - HOT CHOCOLATE
+Sign of the Day - RIGHT

 Tis the season to be jolly!
 Below are several holiday-oriented signs and word lists to help celebrate (or at least communicate about) the holidays in sign.

 This is what Thanksgiving is all about – giving THANKS for all of your blessings.
 Don’t forget to say THANK YOU when the gravy is passed!
 You can also see this sign in the WonderGrove Kids Use Polite Words animated lesson.